You can find more specific growth drivers and market overviews for each business line here.

-Urbanization, increasing living standards, changing demographics, and globalization are driving changes in consumer behavior and our customers demand.
+Urbanization, rising living standards, changing demographics, and globalization are driving changes in consumer behavior and our customers' demand.
 Urbanization is driving increasing concentration of energy demand, waste and emissions, sales of consumer goods through modern retail channels, and hygiene and sanitation levels.
 The growing middle class and higher levels of education are leading to increasing purchasing power, living standards and consumer awareness, while the aging population, globalization and individualization are creating changing consumer preferences and making products, services and information increasingly

 available all over the world.